gbsoremekun/frbPSA/README.md

-# Measuring the impact of Federal Reserve policy makers public communication on financial markets
+# Measuring the impact of policy makers public communication on financial markets